pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 # CONGRATULATION !!! you completed the full demo !!!

 ## What to do Next ?

+Modify the **Check Incidents every 5 minutes.json** workflow to :

+- Use BOT Token ID and Webex Team RoomID stored into the SecureX tenant.
+- Schedule the workflow every 5 minutes.

 If you don't want to stop here, you can go the the Firewall part and make the feed automatically translated into Firewall Blocking rules.